 Believe your child whenever she reports abuse.
 Most times (statistics put it at 90-95%) it is the truth and you need to swing into action immediately no matter who is involved.

-When your child reports an abuse or molestation , first thing to do is take the child to a paediatrician who would do a further investigation.
+When your child reports an abuse or molestation, the first thing to do is take the child to a paediatrician for further investigation.
 Every other action should come after that.